 Fixing no native package found errors

-apt-file to locate packages which a given file belongs to.
+JHBuild uses apt-file to locate packages in which a given file belongs to.

-When apt-file cannot locate the relevant packages for you, JHBuild would give you with informational warnings:
+When apt-file cannot locate the relevant packages for you, JHBuild would give you with informational warnings such as:

 I: Installing dependencies on system: libsystemd-journal libtiff I: Using apt-file to search for providers; this may be slow.
 Please wait.
 I: No native package found for libsystemd-journal (/libsystemd-journal.pc) I: No native package found for libtiff (/usr/include/tiff.h)

-First make sure your apt-file database is up-to-date.
+In such cases, first make sure that your apt-file database is up-to-date.

 sudo apt-file update